zmwangx/caterpillar/README.md

   *In short, if the default fails you (either doesn't work outright, or the generated video is bad in some way), try `-m 1`.*

+- <a id="encoding">**Encoding-related issues.**</a> `caterpillar`, since version 1.0, reads and writes every on-disk file in UTF-8 encoding, period.
+In particular, user config file and batch mode manifests need to be in UTF-8.
+Legacy config file might need to be migrated to UTF-8.

+  If you're unfamiliar with the concept of character encodings, you may find the classic [*Joel on Software* article on charsets and Unicode](https://goo.gl/kSwEYj) informative (gosh, it's fifteen years old now).
+On Unix-like systems, [`uchardet`](https://www.freedesktop.org/wiki/Software/uchardet/) is my go-to tool for encoding detection; it's not readily packaged on Windows, and it's not officially supported and a royal pain to compile by yourself (to a non-Windows developer like me, and probably to whomever is reading this note).
+I don't know a good alternative on Windows, but I have a small web app that does encoding detection entirely in the browser: <https://chardet.tcl.sh/>.

+  Converting a file to UTF-8, once you know its contents, is actually pretty easy.
+Any text editor worth its salt (and still afloat) should be able to save as UTF-8; heck, even Windows Notepad can do this (it even appears to be the default).

+  This note is mostly only relevant to Windows.
+I can't overstate how I absolutely fucking detest dealing with encodings surrounding Microsoft products.
+If you ever saw �'s on web pages in places where there should be quotation marks — that's Latin-1, or Windows-1252, being decoded as UTF-8.
+That's just the tip of the iceberg.
+If you ever deal with CJK, or another alphabet other than Latin, oh baby, you're in for a world of pain.
+I can't count the number of times I opened a file or unzipped an archive from a Windows user, only to find garbage filenames or garbage content or both, and had to guess the encoding to restore the meaning.
+Also, meet Windows cmd or PowerShell; you have to fucking `chcp 65001` just to work with Unicode, and even then for whatever fucking reason I still get ??? for Chinese characters in input commands – oh and I use Cmder, which allows a secondary font for CJK, an infinite improvement over stock cmd or PowerShell already, but still no luck.
+You may also want to meet the latest and greatest Office for Mac, where you still can't import a UTF-8-encoded CSV file with non-ASCII characters (I know a workaround, for fuck's sake).
+Not sure about the Windows version, and not enthusiastic enough to find out.
+(In all fairness, Apple's HFS+ with its infamous NFD-based UTF-8-MAC encoding in filenames was hell, but other than that Mac OS X and its successors have been pretty good encoding-wise; and APFS is finally rid of the pseudo-NFD garbage — it might have had its own problems at first, but I've yet to run into any.
+HFS+ encoding problems are peanuts compared to Microsoft's encoding problems, by the way.
+I'm not even bringing fonts into the mix.)

+  In addition, if you ever have Chinese filenames in the English version of Windows — gosh, they're so ugly they almost bring tears to my eyes.
+[I had to swap the entire fucking system UI font via a registry hack](https://gist.github.com/zmwangx/0d638102c04818f84176dc83096fb46e) to keep tears at bay.
+Last I heard there are plenty of Chinese folks working in Redmond — hell, I even have acquitances there.
+How they managed to tolerate this shit for so many years is beyond me.

+  Pretty sure I can tell you a lot more if I spent more time with Microsoft products (which is close to zero at the moment).

+  Windows is more than thirty years old now, and the UN is more than seventy years old.
+Yet Redmond still hasn't got the memo on globalization.

+  This dissolved into another Microsoft rant.
+Oh well.

 ## Etymology

 The word "caterpillar" starts with `cat(1)`, and the body of a caterpillar is segmented.